lackofcolours/talk_kyudo-software-personal-dev/README.md

+# Shin, Zen, Bi

-# A Kyudo approach to software and personal development
+A Kyudo approach to software and personal development

 As a Japanese archery practitioner and Front End Developer, I find a lot of shared core principles between the two.